-"What are some symptoms of plaque psoriasis?
+"What are some symptoms of plaque psoriasis?"

 I'm a 18 year old college student.
 I am male.
 Over a period of a few years, I have had several patches of red, patchy, irritated skin appear.
 I've tried moisturizing lotion, which only applies a temporary relief.

 Patients often describe a chronic rash that tends to come and go.
 The most common subtype of psoriasis is the plaque form, which classically causes a rash of scaly red patches.
 These most often occur on the extensor surfaces of joints, such as the back of the elbows or front of the knees.
 However, plaque psoriasis also commonly affects the scalp, back and buttocks as well.
 Over time, these plaques may become progressively thicker, leading to a classic silvery or white color.
 Patients with all forms of psoriasis may also experience pitting (ie, small indentations) in the finger- and toe-nails, as well as inflammation of tendons and joints (often involving the fingers and toes).

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.